-For best results, either type in the Description box from scratch, or paste information only from a text editor like Notepad.
+Tip: For best results, either type in the Description box from scratch, or paste information only from a text editor like Notepad.
 This will eliminate errant formatting that will show adversely when you (and others) view your card.

 Engineering Unleashed provides a selection of stock photos.
 However, the best image you can use is one that is directly tied to your content.
 If you can use an actual image from your class or project, even better.

-Rectangular photos that are wider than they are tall will work best.
+Tip: Rectangular photos that are wider than they are tall will work best.

 What context does your card fit into most?

-- Co-Curricular & Extra Curricular.
-Cards in this category can be shorter activities that could work in a club setting, but might also include write-ups of student organizations that focus on EM or hackathon/design sprints, or even EM speaker series.
+Co-Curricular & Extra Curricular.
+Your card can be shorter activities that could work in a club setting, but might also include write-ups of student organizations that focus on EM or hackathon/design sprints, or even EM speaker series.

-- Workshops & Events.
+Workshops & Events.
 Cards in this category are connected to events like the KEEN National Conference as well as techniques for how to showcase EM with a workshop or at an event.

 Tags supplement your card's other fields, plus can help people find your card in search.

-Tags have 'type-ahead".
+Tags have 'type-ahead."
 If the tag you're entering already exists in the system, it will appear for you to select.

 Tags are case-sensitive.
 For example, if "Getting Started" as typed already exists in the system, typing "getting started" in your card's Tag box will update to "Getting Started."